canarddu38/DUCKSPLOIT/hacker/linux/README.md

    1. Type ```ds``` in your terminal or launch the app in apps menu
    2. Select option 'Uninstall' in select menu

-:warning: DuckSploit is made for ethical use, DuckpvpTeam is in no way responsible for the acts committed by its users :warning:
+*:warning: DuckSploit is made for legal purposes and for education.
+Please do nothin' which is illegal :warning:*

+:exclamation::exclamation: *We're not responsive from our user's actions*:exclamation::exclamation: